Brian-Kaplan/WSO2-API-Manager/README.md

 OAuth Configurations
   - There are three Service Providers set up within this server
+  - The only one you need to set up manually is for the IDP App, instructions at that repo
+  - The other two will be set up automatically after configuring the APIs and subscribing to them
   - Each one contains its own OAuth Configuration with its own Client Key and Client Secret

   - Navigate to the list of service providers (Left Sidebar)